AppGambitStudio/react-native-starter-kit/README.md

 ****

 ## 🧰 Tools
-This project using following common tools:
+This project is using following common tools:

 * **Redux Architecture**
     - [Redux](https://redux.js.org/)